 The use of retail management software does not stop with CRM software.

-As the company has big full-price stores, small retail outlets, discount outlets and online channels, advanced Inventory Management software is inevitable.
-You have to match your supply and demand, and be able to handle prices across different sales channels.
+As the company has big full-price stores, small retail outlets, discount outlets, and online channels, advanced Inventory Management software is inevitable.
+You have to match your supply and demand and be able to handle prices across different sales channels.

 As pointed out, Nordstrom exploits different retail models and several trademarks, all of which have a similar set of suppliers.
-To manage the wide range of clothing and accessories, the company needs centralised software for Product Information Management.
+To manage the wide range of clothing and accessories, the company needs centralized software for Product Information Management.

-Being an innovator in omni-channel retailing, Nordstrom has naturally complex, yet easily manageable Stock and Point of Sales (POS) system that support simultaneous online and offline retail experience.
+Being an innovator in omnichannel retailing, Nordstrom has naturally complex, yet easily manageable Stock and Point of Sales (POS) system that support simultaneous online and offline retail experience.